-A maximum of 20 points can be awarded for Execution.
-This section judges 4 areas:
+A maximum of 25 points can be awarded for Execution.
+This section judges 5 areas:

-- Stamina & Control
+- Level of Difficulty (Apparatus)

 - Balance of Elements

-- Technical Skills and Tricks
+- Technical Skills

 - Lines and Placement

+- Flow

 The judges will look for moves that are performed with a high level of execution and correct alignment.
 This section is broken down into the following areas: